tuub/theses-publisher-policies/policies.md

 ### Edward Elgar

 <details>
-Last checked: 1.12.2021
+Last checked: 10.06.2025

 #### Re-use permitted for...
 * All or part of the article
 * Book chapter (max.
-2 chapters per book), journal article (please note: [policy](https://www.e-elgar.com/author-hub/reuse-of-your-work/)) does not apply to textbooks, reference works etc.!)
+1 chapter per book) or journal article (please note: [policy](https://www.e-elgar.com/author-hub/reuse-of-your-work/)) does not apply to textbooks, reference works etc.!)
-* Preprint: yes :warning: but only after official publication by publisher
+* Accepted manuscript: yes :warning: but only after 12 months embargo (according to [Green Open Access policy](https://www.e-elgar.com/author-hub/reuse-of-your-work/#accordion-28))
+* Published version :white_check_mark:

 #### Re-use before official publication by publisher
-Permitted
+Policy unknown (not mentioned in general policy) → please contact the responsible editor

 #### Special requirements
-Include fixed statement "This is a draft chapter / article.
-The final version is available in [insert book title] edited by [insert editor(s) or author(s)], published in 20xx by Edward Elgar Publishing Ltd. The material cannot be used for any other purpose without further permission of the publisher, and is for private use only."
+* Accepted or published articles (Accepted manuscript included in thesis): include fixed statement "This is a draft chapter/article.
+The final version is available in [insert book title] edited by [insert editor(s) or author(s)], published in 20xx, Edward Elgar Publishing Ltd http://dx.doi.org/10.4337/978XXXXXXXXXX.000XX"
+* Accepted Manuscript *may* be published under a CC BY-NC-ND license

 #### Source
 * [Reuse of your work](https://www.e-elgar.com/author-hub/reuse-of-your-work/)